-Voice search is expected to reach 50% share of queries by 2020 according to Comscore, so it could be as large a growth factor in search as mobile was between 2012 and 2017.
+Google reports that voice search reached 21% share of queries by 2019.
 Voice is riding on the explosion of mobile, smartphones, digital assistants on devices and on PCs, and smartwatches.
 Juniper predicts combined digital assistant prevalence to grow 255% to 5.5 billion by 2021.

-Voice search has grown exponentially in the last 3 years.
+The voice search feature is growing and has exponentially grown in the last 3 years.
 Google Trends reports an increase in “ok google” queries from a relative base of 4 in March 2014 to 68 in 2017.
 That is a 1600% increase.
 Voice queries spike in December and January to around 98 as people buy new hardware.
 Voice queries are about 20% of total queries and assessed as 30X more action-oriented than text according to Mariya Moeva of Google.

 According to Jennifer Slegg of SEM Post: Over half of US teens and 41% of US adults use voice search on a daily basis.
 Voice queries are 10% more likely to have and use the rich snippet or quick answer than text queries.
 Average query length for voice is 4.2 and for text is 3.2.
 10% of voice queries start with “Who,” “What,” “Where,” and “How” vs. 3.7% for text.
 “How” and “What” strings make up 7% of all voice queries.
 Traditional text queries are centered on keywords; questions are more focused on intent.